 Otto Festge was the mayor of Madison and a founding member of what was then known as the Madison Area Lutheran Council (MALC).
 Through his position with the City of Madison, he recognized that the Dane County Sheriff’s Office had no systematic way of obtaining clergy services during emergencies.
 Responding to this need, the mayor helped establish the MALC Task Force, known today as the Madison Area Jail Ministry.
 In 1970 the Jail Ministry asked the pastor of St. Mark’s Lutheran Church to provide voluntary chaplain services to the jail one day per week.
 Shortly after beginning as chaplain, both the pastor and the Board recognized that a full-time chaplain was needed.
 Within two years the Jail Ministry was providing the Dane County Jail with a full-time, paid chaplain serving the spiritual needs of incarcerated men as well as the jail staff.
 In 2002 the Jail Ministry added a second part-time chaplain.

 After much discussion and deliberation, and after a unanimous vote of member congregations, the name of the organization was changed to the Madison Area Jail Ministry.
 We will always honor the Lutheran tradition and history from which the ministry was founded and continues to operate.
 Our mission is almost exclusively focused on providing spiritual care within the Dane County Jail.
-Our current name says nothing about the work we do and we know we'd have increased exposure and support with a name that describes our work. by adding “Jail Ministry” we are identifying ourselves as a ministry specific to the men and women who are housed in the Dane County Jail.
+In addition to serving all those who live and work in the jail, we also support their families, and work to come along side those who have been incarcerated to help them in the journey back into the community.